ARMmbed/mbed-os-5-docs/docs/program-setup/mbed_targets.md

 The list in `device_has` defines what hardware a device has.

-Mbed, libraries and application source code can then select different implementations of drivers based on hardware availability; selectively compile drivers for existing hardware only; or run only the tests that apply to a particular platform.
+Mbed, libraries and application source code can then select different implementations of drivers based on hardware availability; selectively compile drivers for existing hardware only; or run only the tests that apply to a particular board.
 The values in `device_has` are available in C, C++ and assembly language as `DEVICE_` prefixed macros.

 ### is_disk_virtual